joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 ##### Job Status

-Job status is extremely simple and only returns a status code and an optional exit_code.
+Job status is extremely simple and only returns a status code an optional exit_code and an optional error.
 The status code is one of:

+- not_started: the job has not yet been started
 - running: the job has been started and has not yet completed
 - complete: the job completed successfully on its own
 - stopped: the job was manually stopped, this takes precedence over complete